Lenvatinib + Pembrolizumab for Cervical Cancer

 The trial does not specify if you need to stop taking your current medications.
 However, you should discuss your current medications with the study team to ensure they don't interfere with the trial treatments.

-How is the drug combination of lenvatinib and pembrolizumab unique for treating cervical cancer?
+What evidence suggests that the combination of lenvatinib and pembrolizumab might be an effective treatment for cervical cancer?

 Jayanthi Lea, MD